-Smoke-free housing policies are important measures to protect the health of multiunit housing residents, who are more frequently low-income, Black, Indigenous, people of color, elderly, and people with disabilities.
+Smoke-free housing policies are important measures to protect the health of multiunit housing residents, who are more frequently low-income, Black, Indigenous, people of color, elderly, and people living with a disability.
 These policies must be implemented in ways that do not unfairly target or discriminate against residents or exacerbate challenges in securing housing, which is a key social determinant of health.
 Support for quitting or reducing smoking is critical in any smoke-free housing policy.
-Jurisdictions and properties implementing a smoke-free policy need to follow federal fair housing laws; avoid eviction; minimize use of fines that may threaten housing stability; and preclude criminal penalties.
+Jurisdictions and properties implementing a smoke-free policy need to follow state and federal fair housing laws; avoid eviction; minimize use of fines that may threaten housing stability; and preclude criminal penalties.